SaikrishnaPulipati533/Multiclass-Multilabel-Prediction-for-StackOverFlow/README.md

 # Multiclass_Multilabel_Prediction_for_StackOverFlow

-Multiclass Multilabel Prediction For StackOverflow Questions Data set : https://www.kaggle.com/therajeshreddy/stackoverflow
+Data set : https://www.kaggle.com/therajeshreddy/stackoverflow

 Objective : Given text for Questions from StackoverFlow posts, predict tags associated with them.

-This is a scaled down version of predecting only top 10 most occurring tags
+This is a scaled down version of predecting only top 10 most occurring tags.

-Programming Language : Python using nltk & Keras
+Programming Language : Python using nltk & Keras.

 Model Architecture : Deep Learning using Recurrent Neural Network (RNN)

-About Data Set
+About Data Set:
 Dataset has text of questions, answers and thier corresponding tags from the Stack Overflow programming Q&A website.
 This is organized as three files:
 Questions contains the title, body, creation date, closed date (if applicable), score, and owner ID for all non-deleted Stack Overflow questions.
 Tags contains the tags on each of these questions.
 Answers contains the body, creation date, score, and owner ID for each of the answers to these questions.
 The ParentId column links back to the Questions table.
 We don't use this file as we want to predict Tags given a question

 Data Pre-Processing
 Questions File Code : Stackoverflow Clean Questions.ipynb

 Read Questions File
 Drop All columns except Id,Title and Body
 Now the text in the Body column seem to have many html tags in the text.
-We use Regular Expressions and Clean the Body column text by removing the html tags import re def rem_html_tags(body):
+We use Regular Expressions and Clean the Body column text by removing the html tags.
-    regex = re.compile('<.*?>')
-    return re.sub(regex, '', body)
-ques['Body'] = ques['Body'].apply(rem_html_tags)
-Save the questions file for later use ques.to_csv('question_clean.csv',index=False)

 Tags File Code : Stackoverflow Tags Map & Model.ipynb
 Read Tags File
-Identify top 10 Tags by count
-tagCount =  collections.Counter(list(df_tags['Tag'])).most_common(10)
+Identify top 10 Tags by count: tagCount =  collections.Counter(list(df_tags['Tag'])).most_common(10)
 print(tagCount)